Most Reliable Temporary Email Services

 - No error reporting or feedback if an email fails to arrive

-Real-time delivery via WebSocket is genuinely faster than polling-based services, but as a newer service the uptime track record is shorter.
-A good pick if delivery speed matters to you and you are comfortable with a less-established service.
+Real-time delivery via WebSocket is faster than polling-based services.
+Since it is a newer service the uptime track record is shorter.
+It is a good pick if delivery speed matters to you and you are comfortable with a less-established service.

 - Clean, lightweight interface with no ad scripts to cause failures